FountainExponential/web/README.md

 There thus are 4 types of arrows ->, =>, -|, =|.
 This also implies that the game engine keeps track of the stack of Scenes, Moments and Slices, in at least a rudimentary way, so it can go back to a previous text.

 #### References to other files
 To focus on the main story in the main file it should be possible to relegate the non relevant Scenes, Moments and Slices to other files.
-Adventure games have a lot of interaction that, but adds color to story but distracts from the drama.
+Adventure games have a lot of interaction that adds color to the story, but distracts from the drama.
 For instance the examine action generally results in a scene where the object, person or location is described, but this Scene seldom furthers the story.
 This description Scene should therefore be in another file, ideally grouped with other Scenes, Moments or Slices around a specific Entity.

+The references to other files could be defined in the metadata at the top of the Fountain file, but could also be included run time as special inline code imports.

 ### Commonmark
 Commonmark is the Markdown standard all Markdown implementers agree on.
 Fountain is a bit strange, because it does not adhere to the Commonmark standard.
 The thinking being that Fountain is specific for screenplay writing and things like tables will never be in a screenplay.